 Business Name Registration - Sole Proprietorship

-To register the business name of a sole proprietorship, partnership or trade name for a corporation or to check the availability of a corporate name, please contact the Consumer, Labour & Financial Services Division of the Department of Justice and Public Safety.
+To register the business name of a sole proprietorship, partnership or trade name for a corporation or to check the availability of a corporate name, please contact the Consumer, Corporate & Financial Services Division of the Department of Justice and Public Safety.
 To view business names on Prince Edward Island ONLY you may search the Corporate Registry Database.

 What is Sole Proprietorship?